MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ManagementScope.md

 ```

 ### -RecipientRoot
 The RecipientRoot parameter specifies the organizational unit (OU) under which the filter specified with the RecipientRestrictionFilter parameter should be applied.
-Valid input for this parameter is an OU or domain that's visibor domain that's returned bylUnit cmdlet.
+Valid input for this parameter is an OU or domain that's returned by lUnit cmdlet.
 You can use any value that uniquely identifies the OU or domain.
 For example:

 - Name
 - Canonical name